 - The Mascot (often the youngest child) – They are “clowns” of the family.
 They try to distract family members from stress by using humor.

-It may be helpful for you to analyze the role(s) you took on as a child or the one(s) you are still taking on right now.
+Consider analyzing the roles you took on as a child.
+It is also helpful to assess the roles you are still taking on right now.
 Oftentimes, people take on more than one role at times, depending on what is going on within the family.